minimaxir/aitextgen/docs/save-model.md

 There are are multiple ways to save models.

-Whenever a model is saved, two files are generated: `pytorch_model.bin` which contains the model weights, and `config.json` which is needed to load the model if it is not the base 124M GPT-2.
+Whenever a model is saved, two files are generated: `pytorch_model.bin` which contains the model weights, and `config.json` which is needed to load the model.

 Assuming we have an aitextgen model `ai`: